nobriengis/Nicola_O_Brien/README.md

 # Nicola O'Brien Introduction

-Here is my Gitbuh page.
+Here is my Github page.

 There is a full introduction on my backround.